shootermv/enchancing-heroes-tour-example/README.md

 ## ngContent
 When you need some custom markup to be contained inside your component - best way to handle this- by using 'ng-content' directive.
 I have created a 'deed' component that conditionally displays 🍔 emoji(for unknown reason) if the hero deed is bad

+## Lazy Loaded Modules
+Lazyness is usually a bad characteristics, unless you are Front End developer.
+"about" module is loaded lazily (only when user navigates there) and thus - the app is much more performant!